- Details

 Location: South Bend, IN - HF Tower

-HF Tower, also referred to as NF-HX Tower, was an interlocked crossing.
-The original GTW main line crossed the Lake Shore & Michigan Southern here.
-Nearby was the crossing of the Michigan Central South Bend branch.
-It was, located 1 mile north of the NYC passenger station.
+HF Tower, also referred to as NF-HX Tower, was an interlocked junction.
+"HF" was located 1 mile west of the NYC passenger station on the NYC main line through South Bend.
 [ETT-1947]

 The tower was owned and operated by the New York Central, a successor to the LS&MS. The interlocking was a General Railway Signal (GRS) pistol grip machine with 304 levers.